purify-ai/geacc-models/README.md

 # Geacc: General Audience Content Classifier
-GEneral Audience Content Classifier (Geacc) is a pre-trained deep neural network model for classifying images which are suitable for general audiences with a particular focus on children and adolescents below the age of 12.
+GEneral Audience Content Classifier (Geacc) is a pre-trained deep neural network model for classifying images which are not suitable for general audiences.

 Currently, the model detects sexually explicit content.
 In the future, we plan to extend it to other types of harmful visual content such as violence and horror.

-Please note that Geacc is not designed to be a general purpose porn classifier.
-It is deliberately trained to be stricter.
-We like to think of it as a parent of 8 years old, although even that would be a very subjective criterion.

-To minimise the number of false-positives in this particular context, for "benign" training images emphasis was made on the scenes which children come across most often: cartoons, children movies, toys, games, nurseries, playgrounds, etc.

 If you find it useful, please let us know about your use case by filling in short form here.
 As a non-profit organisation, it's essential for us to gauge the impact of our work.